Who are Pharmacy2U?

 When your order is out for delivery, Pharmacy2U provides a handy link to allow you to follow its progress with our selected courier, Royal Mail.
 Clicking on the link navigates you to the Royal Mail website where we ensure your tracking number is pre-populated.
 Just click to search and you will see updates on your order.

 How much does my prescription cost?

 The current prescription charge is £9.35 per item.
-You may be entitled to free prescriptions if you meet specific NHS criteria.
-For example, if you are aged 60 and over, on income support or under 16 you are entitled to free prescriptions.
+You may be entitled to free prescription delivery service if you meet specific NHS criteria.
+For example, if you are aged 60 and over, on income support, or under 16, you are entitled to free prescriptions.
 Visit the NHS page on ‘Who can get free prescriptions’ to find out if you qualify.

 Can Pharmacy2U dispense and deliver controlled drugs?

 Yes, Pharmacy2U can dispense these medicines and deliver them safely to patients using a tracked and signed-for delivery service.